 10. Similar records before 1565

 Exchequer records in E 122 contain details of duties paid at particular ports.
 They also include some accounts after 1565 and some subsidiary accounting documents (including cockets) into the 19th century.

 The record descriptions include the name of the port and sometimes the names of customs officials, merchants and goods.
 They are dated by regnal year.

-Use the advanced search option in our catalogue and search within E 122 using the name of the port.
+Click on E 122 and search using the name of the port.